oSoc20/urban-brussels/README.md

 **Detail Page**

 The building details include the position on the map and the different style, type and architect tags.
-Furthermore we show the address, and if there is a name of the building in our database, that will also be shown above the address.
-Under the details we have a Get to know more button, which redirects to the Iris Monument page of this specific building, as there is often more information to be found there.
+To Get to know more button, which redirects to the Iris Monument page of this specific building, as there is often more information to be found there.

 **Dashboard**